adambiltcliffe/react-flask-webgame/README.md

 Make a RendererSelector component with lazy loading

-Move all the socket stuff into one place rather than duplicated in LobbyClient/GameClient Show connection status
-Handle the brief opening and closing of anonymous sockets while loading?
+Finish moving all the socket stuff into one place rather than duplicated in LobbyClient/GameClient Handle the brief opening and closing of anonymous sockets while loading?
 Handle token expirations in some sensible way?